hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 # P2PPCB Composer F360

 **P2PPCB Composer F360 (PC0)** is an add-in of Autodesk Fusion 360 (F360).
 It helps you design your own keyboard which is built on P2PPCB platform.
 I, DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>, offer P2PPCB platform.

 DISCLAIMER: PC0 is extraordinarily slow for a large keyboard, so far.
 Around 60 keys is the upper limit in common sense.
+You cannot accelerate PC0 by expensive hardware, because F360's computation is done by only CPU never GPU, only single-thread never multi-thread.

 DISCLAIMER: So far, PC0 remains at sketchy quality.
 In some cases, you'll get stuck into F360's critical bug and waste much time getting around it.

 ## Requirements: Just designing a keyboard

 - Windows PC, English

 F360 runs on Mac too, but PC0 uses RPA to get over the lack of F360 API features.
 Windows' language should be english for RPA.
+In this case, RPA is platform-dependent.

 Moreover, PC0 uses [`cefpython3`](https://pypi.org/project/cefpython3/) package which doesn't run on Mac.